turbot/steampipe-docs/docs/cloud/integrations/dbeaver.md

 ## Run your first custom query

-DBeaver comes equipped with a SQL query editor that you may use to write a custom query.
+DBeaver provides a SQL query editor that you may use to write a custom query.
 For example, we can use this query in the editor to fetch the list of AWS EC2 instance types available in us-east-1 region.

 ```
 select